oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

     description: Simple string parameter without a validation clause.
     default: bar
 ```
-Example of inputs with a validation clause:
+The following is an example of input parameter definitions with a
+validation clause:
 ```
 inputs:
   SiteName: